bazingga08/search-hotels/README.md

 - cross-browser compatibility.
 - device compatibility.

-## solved the problem in 5 Hours including design and functionalities
+## solved the problem and built the application in 1 day including design and functionalities
-- focused on functionalities over design.
-(No sufficient data to implement transitions/animations)